V-chip: Implementation

 In 1993, Keith Spicer met with top American executives and disclosed information about the V-Chip Technology.
 "Tim Collings' creation holds promise in the future of the television industry, and the more exposure achieved, the more nations are able to benefit."
 Discussions took place about the increasing amount of violence on TV and the importance of monitoring and blocking shows.
 This sparked interest, but no steps were taken for implementation.
 In 1994 the technology was presented at a Violence on TV conference in France and later again at a conference in Belgium.
 This is where Al Gore first became familiarized with the concept of the V-Chip and the exposure helped him to advise Bill Clinton, which led to the decision to pass the Telecommunications Act of 1996.
 Once the V-Chip gained the ability to block multiple shows at the same time interest in the technology expanded significantly.
 In January 1998 exclusive rights to the V-Chip were sold to Tri-Vision Electronics Inc.

 Forces leading to development

 Scientific-technical

-After being inspired to make a change in the violent programming available to youth, Oregon engineer John Jackson developed the V-chip.
-Jackson conducted an independent study in Southern Oregon to determine the effects of television on violence.
+While at Colombia College, Joseph N. Jackson created the idea for a programmable device that could block viewing at certain times.
+This eventually became the precursor to the V-chip.
 In Canada in the early 1990s, studies on the possible effects of television on violence were conducted by the Canadian Radio-Television Commission, a committee of Parliament, and Heritage Canada.
 The reports all concluded that violence on television in Canada was a serious problem.

 The V-chip gained popularity when it was revealed at a Technology Exposition at the G7 meetings in Brussels in 1995.